ibm-cloud-docs/vpc/data-security.md

 ### About customer-managed keys
 {: #about-encryption}

-With {{site.data.keyword.keymanagementserviceshort}} or {{site.data.keyword.hscrypto}}, you can create, import, and manage your root keys. {{site.data.keyword.keymanagementserviceshort}} is available in two deployment options:
+With {{site.data.keyword.keymanagementserviceshort}}, you can create, import, and manage your root keys. {{site.data.keyword.keymanagementserviceshort}} is available in two deployment options:

 - **Standard**: A multi-tenant service with FIPS 140-2 Level 3 compliance, suitable for most workloads that require customer-managed encryption.
 - **Dedicated**: A single-tenant service with FIPS 140-3 Level 4 compliance (submitted for certification), providing complete control over encryption keys with no IBM administrator access.